Administration Information for CAST

 Overview of the Assessment

-The CAST is a computer-based, summative assessment aligned with the CA NGSS.
-All LEAs are required to administer the CAST to eligible students in grades five and eight and one time in high school (i.e., grade ten, eleven, or twelve).
-High school students have only one opportunity to take the CAST.
-LEAs can elect to administer the CAST to students in grade ten or eleven.
-Students in grade twelve who have not yet met the science testing requirement will automatically be registered to take the CAST.
+CAST is a computer-based, summative assessment aligned with the CA NGSS.
+All LEAs are required to administer CAST to eligible students in grades five and eight and one time in high school (that is, grade ten, eleven, or twelve).
+High school students have only one opportunity to take CAST.
+LEAs can elect to administer CAST to students in grade ten or eleven.
+Students in grade twelve who have not yet met the science testing requirement will automatically be registered to take CAST.
 Students repeating grade twelve are not eligible to test.
 All students will receive their CAST scores in an SSR after they have tested.

 End-of-Assessment Survey

-Directions for CAST administration, which include the script that must be read prior to test administration and provide instructions on approving student tests, can be found in Scripts for Administering the California Science Test.
+Directions for CAST administration, which include the script that must be read prior to test administration and provide instructions on approving student assessments are available as a downloadable script, Administering an Online Test Session for CAST.

-Practice and training tests for the CAST are linked on the CAASPP Online Practice and Training Tests web page.
-Practice tests can be accessed either through the secure browser or through a standard internet browser.
-Scoring guides and annotated sample student responses are available on the Online Practice Test Scoring Guides, Preparing for Administration (PFAs), and Directions for Administration (DFAs) web page.
+Practice tests and training tests for CAST are linked on the CAASPP Practice and Training Tests web page.
+Practice tests can be accessed either through the secure browser or through a supported web browser.
+Scoring guides and constructed-response annotated examples are available on the Practice and Training Test Resources web page.

 Student Accessibility Resources